zingarelli/svg_smiley_face/README.md

 O app irá rodar na URL http://127.0.0.1:5173.

+---

 ## Credits

 This project was created during the initial lessons of the course "Data Visualization with D3, JavaScript, React," provided by [Curran Kelleher](https://www.youtube.com/channel/UCSwd_9jyX4YtDYm9p9MxQqw) and available on [YouTube](https://www.youtube.com/watch?v=2LhoCfjm8R4).

+The translation of this README in English was generously provided by [OpenAI's GPT-3](https://openai.com) language model, later modified by me.

 ## Project Details